nvdla/doc/doc/hw/v1/ias/unit_description.rst

   Curve for reciprocation-exponent-sum-multi operation

-Following diagram shows internal blocks of channel data processing sub-unit and connections to other sub-units.
-The diagram is just for capturing ideas, is not the actual RTL modules and hierarchies.
+The following diagram shows internal blocks of the channel data processing sub-unit and connections to other sub-units.
+The diagram is just for capturing ideas and does not represent the actual RTL modules boundaries and hierarchies.

 .. _fig_image46_cdp: